imann24/ai-browser-agent/README.md

 3. Try using the `--fake-llm` flag to test without LLM dependencies
 4. Look for error messages in the console output
 5. Verify your browser can be automated (Chrome/Firefox recommended)
+6. For frontend issues, check the browser console for errors
+7. If you see Python import errors, make sure you're running the app from the project root directory

 ## Setup and Usage